Oxford Qualitative Courses: Short Courses in Qualitative Research Methods

-Particularly suited to those who are planning or working on projects with a qualitative dimension, this programme:
+Our courses are particularly suited to those who are planning or working on projects with a qualitative dimension, our aims are to:

-- equips health professionals, researchers and policy makers with an understanding of the different methodological approaches to qualitative research,
+- Equip health professionals, researchers and policy makers with an understanding of the different methodological approaches to qualitative research

-- develops core skills in interviewing, running focus groups (whether virtual or face to face), conducting ethnographic observation, and data analysis,
+- Support development of core skills in interviewing, running focus groups (whether virtual or face to face), conducting ethnographic observation, and data analysis.